ahmed12gh/notes/MD/1 year/anatomy/HSF/Muscular-system.md

 	- located in various **internal structures** including the *digestive tract*, *uterus* and *blood vessels* such as arteries.
 	- Smooth muscle is arranged in **layered sheets** that contract in **waves** along the **length** of the structure.
 	- Another common term is **involuntary muscle**, since the motion of smooth muscle happens without our conscious awareness
-1. **Cardiac muscle** : the muscle specific to the heart.
-The heart contracts and relaxes without our conscious awareness
+1. **Cardiac muscle** : the muscle specific to the ==heart and the arteries and viens emrging from it== , The heart contracts and relaxes without our conscious awareness

 # Skeletal Muscles
 - skeletal muscles are connected to the skeleton,